A guide to whiplash and insurance implications

 As a result of your accident, you may have sustained a whiplash injury and/or a non-whiplash injury (for example, a broken finger).

-Will claiming for a whiplash injury affect my car insurance premiums in the future?
+Will claiming for whiplash affect my car insurance premiums in the future?

-Claiming for a whiplash injury could affect the cost of your car insurance.
-However, this is the case whenever you make a claim on your car insurance.
-So even though you’ll be claiming for a whiplash injury from a third party’s insurance provider rather than your own, you might have to pay more for your car insurance in the future.
+Claiming for whiplash could affect the cost of your car insurance.
+Even though you’ll be making a whiplash insurance claim from a third party’s insurance provider rather than your own, you might find your premium goes up in the future.

-This shouldn’t be a reason for not claiming, as the entire point of insurance is to use it when the worst happens – such as if you’re involved in an accident and are injured.
-However, it’s worth keeping in mind if you’re debating whether to claim or not.
+This shouldn’t be a reason for not claiming for whiplash, as the entire point of insurance is to use it when the worst happens – such as if you’re involved in an accident and are injured.
+However, it’s worth keeping in mind if you’re debating whether to claim.

 Frequently asked questions

-What kind of losses can also be claimed for when making a whiplash claim?
+What kind of losses can also be claimed for when claiming for whiplash?

 Other potential losses related to your vehicle that can be claimed for include: